 What do you need from a rendering GPU?

 From rendering GPUs – explicitly 3D rendering in a professional environment – you’ll want a lot more from your GPU.

-The biggest thing that you’ll need from a rendering GPU, are the highest possible number of CUDA Cores and VRAM.
+The biggest thing that you’ll need from a rendering GPU (given it is compatible with the render engine you are using), are the highest possible number of CUDA Cores and VRAM.

 The time it takes to render an average Frame on your GPU is almost linearly inverse proportional to the amount of CUDA Cores your GPU has.

-This means, if you know you have very complex scenes with millions of polygons, sub-poly displacement or things like large textures, your need for VRAM will be much higher than if your scenes are fairly simple with only a few objects.
+This means, if you know you have very complex scenes with millions of polygons, sub-poly displacement, or things like high-resolution textures, your need for VRAM will be much higher than if your scenes are fairly simple with only a few objects.